choiisla2545/cs34-jellowcommunicator-docs/docs/choi/61-expressive-buttons.md

 # Creating a Message

-Follow these steps to create a message using the Jellow Communicator Board:
+Follow these steps to create a message using the **Jellow Communicator Board**:

 1. Select a **Category Button**.
 2. Choose the appropriate icon or concept.